 Receiving Disability While Working in Arkansas

 The SSA does not make disability payments to everyone who applies.
 First, you must go through different rounds of qualifications to show the SSA you meet their definition of “disabled.”
-While having a condition that is on the Social Security Disability list of conditions is important, the more important factor is that the disability is “severe.”
+While having a condition that is on the list of conditions that qualify for disability is important, the more important factor is that the disability is “severe.”
 For the SSA to accept your condition as “disabling,” it must be severe enough that you cannot work.
 The SSA may allow exceptions for applicants who have disorders not found on their list, as long as the condition is equally as severe as one of the accepted conditions.

 In determining whether a condition is “severe,” the SSA looks at whether you can work.
 If you cannot get out of bed or transport yourself, you likely cannot work.
 Similarly, if you cannot physically perform a task like completing the application without help, you will likely qualify for SSD.
 The SSA will look at what job tasks you are able to perform, and whether your prior experience will permit you to perform another job.
 For instance, if you worked for a few years at a desk job, then became a construction worker, you may be too disabled to perform construction, but may be able to return to desk work.
 If you are completely unable to work because of a condition, you will likely qualify for SSD.

-If you are able to perform some work-related tasks, you may still be able to apply for SSD.
+If you are able to perform some work-related tasks, you may still be able to apply for disability benefits in Arkansas.
 The SSA does not see things as black and white, disabled or abled, unable to work, or able to work.
 They recognize that some jobs and some disabilities might be more compatible than others.
-Because of this, you are not automatically rejected for disability benefits if you can work to some extent.
+Because of this, you are not automatically rejected for disability benefits available if you can work to some extent.
 Instead, the SSA looks at how much money you can make, then determines eligibility.

 The SSA provides monthly disability benefits to over 8 million disabled workers in the United States.
 Many people rely on these benefits to deal with serious conditions that may require expensive and frequent medical expenses.
 With a new year often comes increased income thresholds for individuals that work while receiving disability benefits.